marceljuenemann/rxdb-supabase/README.md

-Issues:
-* rxdb/types is not exposed :/
-  Need to add this to the rxdb package.json at the moment

-    "./types": {
-      "types": "./dist/types/types/index.d.ts"
-    },

 Notes:

-* Replication ID and the problem around auth / user changes
+* Replication ID and the problem around auth / user changes (maybe not really a problem)
-* _modified column
+* _modified column (if pull is used)
 * _deleted column
   * Refer to cleanup plugin.
 TODO: Will that replicate though, no?
-  * TODO: allow to set to null for never delete case?
-That wouldn't allow for cleanup though
+  * TODO: allow to set to null for push-only mode, in which case we don't store it

 Future TODO:
 * Sync only portion of the table (e.g. a where that will hold true for all rows)
   * Could be implemented with a callback passed in options
+  * Better to focus on SupabaseOfflineCache, probably?
 * Maybe __deleted table in the future?

+Future project:
+* Build more of a SupabaseOfflineCache that uses only the returned queries as source stream for the pull handler.
+Push would work normally.
+That way, you don't need to download the database ahead of time, but all queried documents will be stored offline and updates will get queued.
+You an also serve queries from cache faster.
+And you wouldn't need the modified and deleted flag necessarily.
+  * This would require matching the returned result to the query from the offline db though, so we'll need our own query builder (which will be limited to the intersection of what's supported by superbase and rxdb)